renisv/student-grades-tracker/README.md

 # **Student Grades Tracker**

 ## **1. Application Overview**
-**📝 A simple menu-based application to manage student grades using linked lists**
+**A simple menu-based application to manage student grades using linked lists**
 The **Student Grades Tracker** is an application designed to help instructors manage student records, including names, ID numbers, and grades.
 The program allows users to add, view, search, sort, save and delete student data efficiently.

-### **🎯 Project Overview**
-This is a **C program** that helps teachers or administrators keep track of student grades.
-You can:
-✅ Add new students with their grades
-✅ View all student records
-✅ Search for specific students
-✅ Update grades when needed
-✅ Sort students by name, ID, or average score
-✅ Save all data to a file (grades won't be lost when program closes)

-### **Purpose**
-- Track and manage student grades in a structured way.
-- Calculate average grades for performance analysis.
-- Store and retrieve student records.
----
 ---
 ## **2. Data Representation & Structure**